VIDEO: Firefighters fight blaze at village farm

-Firefighters continue to tackle a blaze at a farm after 1000 hay bales caught fire earlier this evening (September 13).
+Firefighters continue to tackle a blaze at a farm after 1000 hay bales caught fire last night (September 13).

 Six crews were called to the fire which broke out in barn at St George’s Park Farm, in Ditchling Road, Burgess Hill, just before 7pm.

-A spokesman for the fire service said 400 square bales, 500 signage bales and 100 hay bales were alight.
+A spokesman for the fire service said 400 square bales, 500 silage bales and 100 hay bales were alight.

 Related stories: UPDATE: 1000 hay bales alight as firefighters battle large barn fire